 Patriot Viper V361

 This new headset from Patriot has grown very popular, very fast.
 Honestly, we can see why it is a fantastic budget gaming headset.
 I would gladly recommend it to any gamer on a budget if you do not like the HyperX Stinger, and that’s the biggest reason it wasn’t added.
 It has really good audio and sound capabilities; it is quite comfortable and is anything but expensive.
 However, it is slightly outperformed by the Stinger in almost every way.
 Nonetheless, the Patriot Viper v361 is well deserved of honorable mention and might be right for you if you are not a fan of the Stinger for one reason or the other.

-Much like the Viper, it is a very good headset, and it almost made the list.
-The issue is that it performs on par with the Sades A60 which is the same price class but is less comfortable.
+Much like the Viper, it is a very good headset, and it almost made the top 10.
+The issue is that it performs on par with the Sades A60, which is the same price class but is less comfortable.
 Not that I would say the Astro is downright uncomfortable, but the earcups do feel a little heavy and quite clunky.
 That being said, the Astro A10 is well worth your time if you want something in its price range and have big ears.
 The large earcups are what makes it feel a bit clunky, but if it happens to fit it will quickly turn in to an advantage.

 HyperX Cloud Revolver